IBM-Design/design-website/src/content/guidance/guidance.md

 <grid background="gray-10">
 <column lg="8">

-Tap into a growing collection of design tools, assets and resources to keep your business moving forward.
+<p size="lg">Tap into a growing collection of design tools, assets and resources to keep your business moving forward.</p>

 </column>
 </grid>